carrierdown/mutateful/README.md

 Number | Whole number (integer), either negative or positive Decimal number | Decimal number, from 0.0 and upwards

+I've started adding more in-depth documentation in our [wiki](https://github.com/carrierdown/mutateful/wiki).
+There's still a long way to go, though.

-Full documentation of all commands will follow at a later date.
-In the meantime, star this repo and/or follow me at [twitter.com/KnUpland](https://twitter.com/KnUpland) for updates.
+Be sure to star this repo and/or follow me at [twitter.com/KnUpland](https://twitter.com/KnUpland) for updates.

 ## Compiling from source